TimDominikMaurer/Course-in-Computational-Macro/Readme.md

 COURSE PREREQUISITES
 ---------------------
-The course requires basic knowledge of:
+There are no formal prerequisites for this course.
+However, a basic understanding of the following topics is helpful:
- * Macroeconomic theory and modeling
+ * Microeconomics and macroeconomics theory and modelling
- * Computational concepts such as loops, logicals, functions, etc..
+ * Programming concepts: Data types (e.g. strings, booleans, integers and floats), Data containers (e.g. lists, dicts and arrays), Conditional statements (if-elseif-else), Loops (for, while), (Pseudo) random numbers
- * Numerical solution methods and dynamic programming
+ * Numerical optimization
  * Here you can find some helpful links:
 	* [Introduction to Programming and Numerical Analysis](https://numeconcopenhagen.netlify.app/) by [Jeppe Druedahl](https://sites.google.com/view/jeppe-druedahl/home)
 	* [A Mini-Course in Dynamic programming](https://github.com/NumEconCopenhagen/ConsumptionSavingNotebooks/tree/master/00.%20DynamicProgramming#mini-course-in-dynamic-programming) by [Jeppe Druedahl](https://sites.google.com/view/jeppe-druedahl/home)